 Boxwood.
 Late this month or early next, hire a professional to shear and shape these enduring evergreens.
 I always save some of the trimmings to make new plants.

-And if you’re wondering, that is not my rear end in the photo above.
+And in case you are wondering, that is not my rear end in the above photograph.

 Roses.
 Uncover and prune shrubs before leaf break.
 I prune my David Austin roses (pictured above) back by about half, and then apply a balanced, organic fertilizer beneath the drip-line of each.
 To conserve moisture and reduce weeds, I mulch first with newspaper or cardboard.
 Then I apply a layer of shredded leaves or shredded wood chips.
 Here are some of the better roses I grow for their handsome form and intoxicating perfume.